fluent/fluentd-ui/README.md

 ## Requirements

 - ruby 2.2.2 or later (since v1.0.0)
-- fluentd v1.0.0 or later
+- fluentd v1.0.0 or later (also supports td-agent 3)e

-Currently, fluentd-ui doesn't support fleuntd v1 and td-agent 3.
+  - Currently, fluentd v1 and td-agent 3 support is in alpha state

 And some additional packages (Debian / Ubuntu)

 - build-essential